gf3/sandbox/README.md

 ## Tests

-To run the tests you'll have to install async_testing, then simply run the spec files from node.
+To run the tests simply run the test file with node.

-    npm install async_testing
-    node spec/sandbox.spec.js
+    node test/sandbox_test.js

 ## License